Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

 Widgets Configuration Parameters
 -----------------------------------

-For the Widgets library elements the list of configurable parameters and default values is presented below.
+For the Widgets library elements, use the following list of configurable parameters and default values.

 .. table:: Widget API Casts Configuration Parameters